pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 # Are you an honest person?

 #  Do you tell the truth?
+---

+#mermaid

-Ana: Do you always tell the truth?
+- Q:Do you always tell the truth?

-Bob: I tell the truth almost always.
+- A:I tell the truth almost always.

-Ana: Really?
+- Q:Really?
 Are you sure?
 Because I know that everybody tells a lie from time to time.

-Bob: Like I said, I almost always tell the truth.
+- A:Like I said, I almost always tell the truth.

-Ana: When do you lie?
+- Q:When do you lie?
 How does it make you feel?

-Bob: I lie when I think the truth will hurt the other person's feelings!
+- A:I lie when I think the truth will hurt the other person's feelings!

-Ana: I see.
+- Q:I see.
 But I think sometimes it is better to tell the truth.

-Bob: How should I know when to tell the truth?
+- A:How should I know when to tell the truth?

-Ana: When your information can help others to be better.
+- Q:When your information can help others to be better.

+---

 #  Are you  afraid to draw attention to myself?